 \subsubsection{Ablation study}

-To explore the necessity of GPT-3.5-turbo, SK (Supplementary knowledge in graph coding), NSG, and NSU prompts in ComGPT, we conduct ablation experiments on the Dolphins dataset with 50 randomly selected seed nodes.
+To explore the necessity of GPT-3.5-turbo, SK (Supplementary knowledge in graph coding), NSG, and NSU prompts in ComGPT, we conduct ablation experiments on the Dolphins and Polbooks datasets with 50 randomly selected seed nodes.
 Four simplified versions of ComGPT are constructed as follows: 1) Method 1 without GPT-3.5-turbo.
 The first node in $PN$ is selected for community expansion until $PN$ is empty; 2) Method 2 without SK; 3) Method 3 without NSG prompt; and 4) Method 4 without NSU prompt.

-When calculating Fscore and Jaccard, it is necessary to obtain the intersection between the detected community, which may include duplicate nodes, and the true community.
+The simplified version of ComGPT may add duplicate nodes to the detected communities.
+When calculating Fscore and Jaccard, it is necessary to obtain the intersection between the detected community and the true community.
 Here, duplicate nodes in the detected community are regarded as a single node.
+Additionally, retain the duplicate nodes in the detected community.
 To prevent cyclic selection of duplicate nodes, community expansion is terminated once the number of duplicate nodes exceeds one-third of the number of nodes in the community.

-Table \ref{tab:ablation experiment} shows the experimental results of Methods 1, 2, 3, 4, and ComGPT.
-Overall, ComGPT outperforms Methods 1, 2, 3, and 4, indicating that GPT-3.5-turbo, SK, NSG, and NSU prompt play a crucial role in ComGPT, respectively.
-ComGPT is better than Method 1 in terms of Fscore and Jaccard, which demonstrates the effectiveness and importance of GPT-3.5-turbo.
+Figure \ref{fig:Ablation study} shows the results of Methods 1, 2, 3, 4, and ComGPT.
+Overall, ComGPT outperforms Methods 1, 2, 3, and 4, indicating that GPT-3.5-turbo, SK, NSG, and NSU prompts play a crucial role in ComGPT.
+ComGPT is better than Method 1 in terms of Fscore and Jaccard, which demonstrates the importance of GPT-3.5-turbo.
 The reason ComGPT outperforms Method 2 is that its graph coding incorporates community knowledge.
 Compared with graph encoding methods that contain only the graph topology, supplementing community knowledge enables the GPT-3.5-turbo to better understand the community structure and thus make more accurate judgments.
 ComGPT also outperforms Method 3 and 4, suggesting that NSG and NSU prompts can enhance its performance in local community detection.